NCAA Division I men's cross country championships

-The NCAA Division I men's cross country championships (formerly the NCAA University Division cross country championships) are contested at an annual meet hosted by the National Collegiate Athletic Association to determine the individual and team national champions of men's collegiate cross country running among its Division I members in the United States.
+The NCAA Division I men's cross country championships (formerly known as the NCAA University Division cross country championships) are contested at an annual meet hosted by the National Collegiate Athletic Association to determine the individual and team national champions of men's collegiate cross country running among its Division I members in the United States.
 It has been held every fall (typically in November) since the NCAA split into its current three-division format in 1973.

-Teams and individual runners qualify for the championship at regional competitions approximately a week before the national championships.
+The teams and individual runners qualify for the championship at regional competitions approximately a week before the national championships.

-Arkansas have been the most successful program, with eleven national titles.
+Arkansas has been the most successful program, with eleven national titles.

-BYU are the defending team national champion, winning their second title in 2024.
+Oklahoma State is the defending team national champion, winning their sixth title in 2025.

 History

-Each autumn since 1938, with the exception of 1943 and 2020, the National Collegiate Athletic Association has hosted men's cross country championships.
+Almost each year in the autumn since 1938, with the only exception of 1943 and 2020, the National Collegiate Athletic Association has hosted men's cross country championships.
 Since 1958, the NCAA has had multiple division championships.
 Since 1973, Divisions I, II and III have all had their own national championships.

 The field for the Division I national championship race has ranged in size from a low of 6 teams in 1938, to a high of 39 teams in 1970.
 From 1982 to 1997, the field was fixed at 22 teams.
 From 1998 to 2024, the field was increased to 31 teams, and then starting in 2025, a total of 32 teams now compete annually for the championship.
 The 32-team field will increase the total male and female competitors from 255 to 262.
 The reason for this change is an increase in collegiate programs across the country in recent years, and a belief that the increased teams will improve competition while still being comfortably accommodated on the cross-country course.

 The race distance from 1938 to 1964 was 4 mi.
-From 1965 to 1975 the race distance was 6 mi.
-Since 1976 the race distance has been 10000 m.
+From 1965 to 1975, the race distance was 6 mi.
+Since 1976, the race distance has been 10000 m.